Search Our Plants

 Other Names: syn.
 Euphorbia laro, Milk Bush, Finger Tree

 An upright, nearly leafless succulent with brownish old growth; small clusters of yellow flowers appear in late spring to early summer at the end of bright green stems; an interesting textural plant for dry sunny areas

 Pencil Tree features dainty clusters of buttery yellow flowers with red overtones at the ends of the branches from late spring to early summer.
-It has attractive green foliage.
+It has attractive green evergreen foliage.
 The succulent narrow leaves are highly ornamental and remain green throughout the winter.
-The fruit is not ornamentally significant.

 Pencil Tree is a dense multi-stemmed evergreen plant with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Pencil Tree is recommended for the following landscape applications;